herbhuang/website_blog/content/post/using R on WSL.en.md

 ---
 title: "Using R with BLAS and LAPACK on WSL"
-description: "Record of immigrating to Linux environment on WSL, including WSL, R core, Rstudio-server, Blas/Lapack library"
+summary: "Record of immigrating to Linux environment on WSL, including WSL, R core, Rstudio-server, Blas/Lapack library"
 date: "2022-08-16T21:25:36-05:00"
 tags:
   - "WSL"